Table of Contents

 The standard WordPress editor will open.
 You can then proceed creating the translation.
 Remember to select the Knowledge Base and Section for the translation and save.
 BasePress will synchronize all extra data like the icon and the article order across all languages.

 Knowledge Bases are top level categories for the knowledge base, they will never loose hierarchy so you should not worry about them.
 Just make sure they are the first to be translated.

 Sections and sub sections are child categories of Knowledge Bases.
 If you translate a section but its parent Knowledge Base has not been translated yet, that translated section will remain without parent.
 The same will happen if you translate a sub-section before its parent section.
 Any section or sub-section without parent will be be treated as a Knowledge Base by BasePress.

 When this happens you will notice that when you go to Knowledge Base >Manage KBs, the section you have translated will appear in the Knowledge Base list.

 To fix a section that has lost hierarchy start by translating its parent Knowledge Base.
 Once translated go to Settings >BasePress >General and enable ‘Restore Category Screen’.

 You will now find a new menu item under knowledge base called ‘Knowledge Base Categories’.
 This is the standard WordPress screen to manage categories.
 Select the section that has lost the hierarchy from the category list and use the parent list to select the correct Knowledge Base for this section and save.
 You can now disable the Category screen from the options.

-When you are translating an article you won’t be able to select the Knowledge Base or section if they are not translated yet.
-You can save the article as a draft and proceed translating the Knowledge Base and section the article belongs to.
+When you are translating an article you won’t be able to select the Knowledge Base or section if they aren’t translated yet.
+You can save the article as a draft and proceed to translating the Knowledge Base and section the article belongs to.
 Once finished you can go back to the article, select the Knowledge Base and section and publish the article.